espruino/BangleApps/apps/fastload/README.md

 ## App history

 * Long press of hardware button clears the app history and loads the clock face
-* Installing the 'Fast Reset' app allows doing fastloads directly to the clock face by pressing the hardware button for one second.
+* Installing the 'Fast Reset' app allows doing fastloads directly to the clock face by pressing the hardware button just a little longer than a click.
 Useful if there are many apps in the history and the user want to access the clock quickly.

 ## Technical infos